 High temperature or chills

-Moderate drinking means 2 drinks per day for men, and 1 drink per day for women, with several drink-free days in the week [2].
+Moderate drinking is classed as 2 drinks per day for men, and 1 drink per day for women, with several drink-free days during the week [2].

 Heavy Drinking

-Those ceasing intake from a pattern of drinking heavily, may experience both physical and psychological side effects:
+Those ceasing intake after drinking heavily may experience both physical and psychological side effects:

 Delirium tremens (DTs) - occurs in between 3-5% of those experiencing acute symptoms [3]